ThomasChia/UFC--Fight-Me-Bro/README.md

 A final thing to add to the regression would be a squared variable for variables indicating time out of the ring.
 This would be really useful when looking at how 'ring rust' affects fighters and if it is truly is a real phenomenon or just something fighters say when looking for explainations of a loss.

 All of these represent solid potential beginnings for new research projects.
 Further, we could look at prediction engines to see how well machine learning techniques apply to environments that are highly volatile and random, with a single punch being enough to change an entire fight.
+While we wait for that, however, I will move forward in the world knowing that picking on people smaller than me is usually a good idea.